 As long as I am asking questions I wonder if either one uses a diaphragm?

-Quite possibly, the easiest way to explain “wham bam thank you ma’am.
+Quite possibly, the easiest way to explain “wham bam thank you ma’am.”

-Malmö’s another brothel scene
+Malmö, 2006 Malmö’s another brothel scene

 The couple pictured doesn’t look older than eighteen.

-The second act of Hamlet would be easier to explain
+The Dane, 2006 The second act of Hamlet would be easier to explain

 To high school males if it was illustrated with “The Dane.”